 The level of child maintenance payments depends on the circumstances of both parents (eg how much they earn and any assets held) and the needs of the children, as well as how much time they spend with each parent.
 In general, parents will agree on an appropriate level of child maintenance between themselves, in what is known as a ‘family-based arrangement’.
-However, if they cannot agree, or in cases of domestic violence, the Child Maintenance Service will be able to calculate, collect and distribute payments.
+However, if they cannot agree, or in cases of domestic violence, the CMS will be able to calculate, collect and distribute payments.

-What is a family based child maintenance arrangement?
+What is a family-based child maintenance arrangement?

 a fixed monthly or annual payment

 a flexible amount, proportional to earnings (possibly with reference to the incomes and expenses of both parents)

 a payment towards bills and things like costs of housing, food, clothing and entertainment

 a mixture of the above